mgcooper/icemodel/icemodel/+icemodel/+forcing/README.md

 surface series is finite **but every underlying L3 surface-ranging sensor** (`transducer_depth`, `boom_height`, `stake_height` as available) **is NaN** — i.e. the value is slope-interpolated, not measured.
 Leading/trailing samples (before first / after last finite surface value) are flagged too.
-The old heuristic flagged only samples where the surface value itself was NaN, which **missed the slope-bridged segments** (the surface is finite there, manufactured by interpolation) — e.g. MIT: ~6.8k slope-bridged samples the old flag missed.
+A NaN surface value is not the only bridged case: inside a slope-bridged segment the surface value is finite but made by interpolation.
+At MIT about 6.8k samples are slope-bridged in this way.

-**Comparison guidance (revised):**
+**Comparison guidance:**

 - **CUMULATIVE and visual comparison use the FULL series** (the trend is preserved through gaps; do NOT drop gap-bridged samples from a cumulative or